School Groups: Activist Resources

-You’re interested in getting your school more involved in human rights and Amnesty International?
+You’re interested in getting your school, university or community more involved in human rights and Amnesty International?
 That’s great news – thank you!

 Effective human rights advocacy takes time, understanding, and practice.
-Whether you’re a teacher or a student, we’re here to support you!
+Whether you’re a teacher, educator or a young person, we’re here to support you!

 Group Development Resources

-• This resources for convenors document has a comprehensive list of resources that you should need to develop and lead an action group.
+• This Resources for Convenors document has a comprehensive list of resources that you should need to develop and lead an Amnesty Group.
 There’s a lot in there so use it as a directory to look up resources as you need them!

 • Also in the Activist Resources section are various other useful resources, such as our events & tactics checklist and some general event resources.